 No. Although you may use the information on the forms to help complete your tax return, these forms should not be attached to your return or sent to the IRS.
 You should keep the forms for your records with your other important tax documents.
 You do NOT have to wait to receive the 1095-C to file your tax return.
-If you were a Volunteer for the entire 2019 calendar year, then you are fully covered by Peace Corps medical coverage.
-If you entered service at any date of a particular month, then you are covered from that month until December 2019 or the month you ended your service, whichever comes first.
+You were fully covered by Peace Corps medical coverage during your service.
+If you entered service at any date of a particular month, then you are covered from that month through the month you ended your service.

-Example: If Jane Doe entered service on May, 31, 2019 and ended her service on Oct 1, 2019 then Jane Doe is covered by Peace Corps medical services from May 2019 to October 2019.
+Example: If Jane Doe entered service on January 1, 2020 and ended her service on March 18, 2020 then Jane Doe was covered by Peace Corps medical services from January 2020 to March 2020.
 Jane Doe could use this information to complete her tax return without having to wait for her 1095-C.